Spore-Community/spore-community.github.io/docs/pollination/pollen_metadata.md

 - Tags
 - Consequence traits
 - Timestamp (seconds since AD 1)
-- other IDs with unknown purposes
+- other IDs, purposes currently unknown

 ## Use in Spore PNGs
 This metadata is included inside Spore PNG data, as a header, prefixing the Spore Model XML.